 Most of society’s Easter traditions are centuries old.
-Some traditions, candy and egg hunts, are much newer, arriving on the scene when many of our modern traditions did, during the Victorian era.
+Some traditions — such as candy and egg hunts — are much newer, arriving on the scene when many of our modern traditions did, during the Victorian era.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Mass produced sweet treats made specifically for Easter made their appearances in the 19th century.

-Candy eggs began being produced in the late 19th centuries.
+Candy eggs began being produced during this time frame.
 The popular Cadbury cream eggs, for example, were first sold in 1875.

 The first chocolate bunnies were produced in the early 20th century, thanks to mold technology.